 The tribunal held that section 104(1)(b) uses the past tense “that the employer had infringed a right of his which is a relevant statutory right” and therefore assertion of the right could only be made after dismissal and could not, therefore, be the reason for dismissal.

 Mr Spaceman appealed citing that the Employment Judge took an unduly narrow approach to section 104(1)(b).

 The EAT agreed with the tribunal’s approach to section 104(1)(b).
 Although Mr Spaceman had alleged that the procedure was unfair and that ISS had already decided to dismiss him in the future, he had not alleged that he had already been dismissed when he made the comment at the disciplinary hearing.
 Section 104(1)(b) requires an allegation that there had been an infringement of the employee’s right i.e. that Mr Spaceman had been unfairly dismissed, not that there might be an infringement in the future, for example if ISS was taking action which might lead to an unfair dismissal.

 Whilst in this case the decision was in the employer’s favour, it should act as a reminder to employers about how office hearsay can affect a disciplinary process.
-If you would like further information on our training days for managers or have any specific concerns requiring employment law advice, please contact Joan Pettingill or any of our experienced employment law team.

 Please note this information is provided by way of example and may not be complete and is certainly not intended to constitute legal advice.
 You should take bespoke advice for your circumstances.